 Regardless of when your ship docks, it takes time to get a seat on the port shuttle and then walk to the train station.
 So, you likely won’t board the train in Civitavecchia until 8:30 a.m. or later.
 Anticipate that you’ll be sightseeing by around 10:00–10:30.

-The primary concern is getting back to the ship in time – you don’t want the ship to leave without you!
+The primary concern is getting back to the ship in time; you don’t want the ship to leave without you!
 Assuming your “Back on Board” time is 6:00, we recommend heading back no later than 4:00 pm.
 Agree ahead of time with your travel partners when to head back, to avoid the temptation to see just one more thing and lose track of time.

-ⓘ TIP: Your cruise ship’s Daily Newsletter will have a phone number of who to contact in an emergency.
+ⓘ TIP: Your cruise ship’s Daily Newsletter will have a phone number for who to contact in an emergency.
 Take it with you every day and save the number to your phone.
 If you are delayed or something happens, you can let them know your status and find out what to do.

 Visiting the Colosseum on a cruise

-The distance from the cruise port to the Coliseum is 62 km/38.5 mi, or 80.6 km/50 mi by car.
+The distance from the cruise port to the Colosseum is 62 km/38.5 mi, or 80.6 km/50 mi by car.

 The most important thing to know is that all Colosseum tickets have a scheduled admission time, and morning tickets are in high demand.
-So, if at all possible, get your Colosseum tickets as soon as you book your cruise.
+So, if at all possible, purchase your Colosseum tickets as soon as you book your cruise.
 Try to get a 10:45 or 11:00 slot.

-How much time to visit the Colosseum?
+How much time does it take to visit the Colosseum?

 Visiting the Vatican on a cruise